-The ethnographic data I have collected in St. Kitts has shown that the interconnections between humans and vervet monkeys have increased dramatically since 2005, when the more than three hundred year old sugar industry collapsed.
+The ethnographic data I have collected in St. Kitts has shown that the interconnections between humans and green monkeys have increased dramatically since 2005, when the more than three hundred year old sugar industry collapsed.
 Prior to 2005, many Kittitian people did not have the opportunity to observe monkey behavior.
 Today, small-holding farmers work on old sugar land that is no longer protected as the cane was with lots of workers, tractors and rangers trained to shoot monkeys.
 Humans and monkeys now interact negatively on a daily basis.
 For example, my research has shown that over three quarters of all Kittitian farmers deal with crop damage by monkeys.
 Because monkey behavior is now being observed for the first time, their human-like qualities are only now being fully realized.
-Conflict is exacerbated because the monkeys are so much like humans that farmers expect them to behave with human-like manners in their crop raiding (and not to take one bite out of twenty different cucumbers)!
-In addition, I have shown that the historical and political context surrounding conflict with monkeys is an incredibly important part of understanding this problem.
+Negative interactions are exacerbated because the monkeys are so much like humans that farmers expect them to behave with human-like manners in their crop consumption (and not to take one bite out of twenty different cucumbers)!
+In addition, I have shown that the historical and political context surrounding conflict with monkeys is an incredibly important part of understanding the "monkey problem."
 Due to the island’s colonial history, most farmers do not own their land, making this situation more difficult.
-Currently, I am working to compare my data from St. Kitts to Nevis and Barbados, two other Caribbean islands with vervet monkeys (the monkeys are also found in St. Martin/St. Maarten and Tortola).
+Currently, I am working to compare my data from St. Kitts to Nevis and Barbados, two other Caribbean islands with green monkeys (the monkeys are also found in St. Martin/St. Maarten and in small numbers in Tortola).
 Nevis stopped producing sugar decades before St. Kitts and has much higher rates of land ownership and Barbados is still a sugar-producing country.
 I am interested in learning how these varying economies affect the human-primate interface.

-Applied Management of Vervet Monkeys in St. Kitts, Nevis, Sint Maarten/Saint Martin and Barbados
+Applied Management of Green Monkeys in St. Kitts, Nevis, Sint Maarten/Saint Martin and Barbados